Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

         out = net(x)

-Thus, to use Lightning, you just need to organize your code which takes about 30 minutes, (and let's be real, you probably should do anyhow).
+Thus, to use Lightning, you just need to organize your code which takes about 30 minutes, (and let's be real, you probably should do anyway).

 ------------